earloc/Sample.AutoMapper.EnumValidation/readme.md

 ## 3. add and configure missing type-maps

-re-running our previous test, which should fail now, now should output something like this:
+Re-running our previous test, which should fail now, should output something like this:

 ```
 AutoMapper.AutoMapperConfigurationException : config.CreateMap<Sample.AutoMapper.EnumValidation.Source, Sample.AutoMapper.EnumValidation.Destination>().ConvertUsingEnumMapping(opt => opt.MapByName());